Alaska, Discovering

 20 Incredible Adventures That Made Us Love Alaska

 To see Alaska in person is an experience like no other.
-We can’t possibly find the words to describe how truly beautiful Alaska is.
-Our visit was in mid-September, which was perfectly timed with the peak fall colors and it added to the beauty in spades.
-The different autumn colors that took our eyes as far as they could see showing the depths of mountain ranges were pure magic.
+Finding the perfect words to describe how beautiful Alaska is hard.
+Our visit was in mid-September, which was perfectly timed with the peak fall colors, and it added to the beauty in spades.
+The different autumn colors that took our eyes as far as they could see, showing the depths of mountain ranges, were pure magic.
 We will share 20 incredible adventures that made us love Alaska.

 Is Alaska Worth Visiting?

 In a word, YES.
-Alaska is more beautiful than we could have imagined and would tell anyone that if a trip to Alaska is on your bucket list, do everything you can to make that trip happen.
+Alaska is more beautiful than we could have imagined, and we would tell anyone that if a trip to Alaska is on your bucket list, do everything you can to make that trip happen.

 Here is our list of 20 Incredible adventures that made us love Alaska.

-1. Ate Pizza at Moose’s Tooth Pub & Pizzeria
+1. Eat Pizza at Moose’s Tooth Pub & Pizzeria

-Dusty discovered that Moose’s Tooth Pub & Pizzeria was once rated 3rd best pizza in all of the United States.
+Dusty discovered that Moose’s Tooth Pub & Pizzeria was once rated the third best pizza in the United States.
 You can bet we would be checking this place out for ourselves.
 Two of our meals were eaten here!
 To top it off, they even had a vegan option.
-After a long day of travel, the pizza and beer brewed in-house hit the spot and gave us plenty of leftovers for the next couple of days.
+After a long day of travel, the pizza and beer brewed in-house hit the spot and gave us plenty of leftovers for the next few days.

 Pro-Tip: Their pizza menu is huge and creative.
-They’re known for ‘half and half’ pizzas allowing you to order more than one pizza.
+They’re known for ‘half and half’ pizzas, which allow you to order more than one pizza.

 Bonus Pro-Tip: Kelly recommends the Moose’s Tooth Hefeweizen and Dusty recommends the Pipeline Stout.